faunalia/qgisworkshop_org/docs/source/workshop/python_in_qgis_tutorial2.rst

 Notice that the\  `addRasterLayer <http://doc.qgis.org/api/classQgisInterface.html#808a34b507a8c4204d607a5857d62748>`_ \only takes two arguments -- the path and basename for the layer.

 If you go look at the\  **addRasterLayer** \function definition in the link above you'll notice that there are two overloaded function definitions for adding rasters.
 One definition takes two arguments (the one we used).
-The other definition takes many more arguments.
+The other definition takes three arguments and it's available in QGis > 1.8 (the third argument is the provider key, like the\  **addVectorLayer** \function above) though in the previous versions there's an overloaded function definition which takes many more arguments -- see\  `addRasterLayer (QGis <= 1.8) <http://doc.qgis.org/api/1.8/classQgisInterface.html#a593d676305bc27a5d6f2a27a6ad9f34e>`_ \.

 Adding a PostGIS Layer
 ***********************